myslak71/report-processer/README.md

 file with appropriate error message.

-All program logs are stored in report_processer.log file, which is created in program run directory.
+All program logs are stored in report_processer.log file, which is created in the program run directory.
 ### Installation

 Installing the package for CLI purposes